ning/cosmic/README.md

           path:          o=irc.example.com,ou=apps,dc=example,dc=com
           password_attr: password

 In this example, the `o=irc.example.com,ou=apps,dc=example,dc=com` LDAP entry contains an attribute called `password` which contains the password for the LDAP server.
-No username is specified, so Cosmos2 will not retrieve it (the IRC plugin doesn't require it if the IRC server doesn't need one).
+No username is specified, so Cosmic will not retrieve it (the IRC plugin doesn't require it if the IRC server doesn't need one).

 #### ldap_credentials

 The `ldap_credentials` type is used for services that authenticate themselves against LDAP.
-The Cosmos2 environment in this case is required to use `ldap` authentication, and the plugin will simply use the same credentials as the environment, to authenticate.
+The Cosmic environment in this case is required to use `ldap` authentication, and the plugin will simply use the same credentials as the environment, to authenticate.

 #### credentials

 This type describes the case where the plugin has its own set of credentials independent from the environment.
-Cosmos2 supports the plugin by dealing with the credential configuration or asking the user as necessary.
+Cosmic supports the plugin by dealing with the credential configuration or asking the user as necessary.
 If you choose to configure the credentials in the config file, then put them in a `credentials` sub section in the plugin configuration:

     plugins:
       irc: